 Extra points to consider

-- Any leave granted as a fiancée or proposed civil partner would not count
+- Any leave granted as a fiancée or proposed civil partner would not count towards that time

 - It is not possible to mix-and-match partners.
 Any leave granted on the basis of a previous partner cannot be added to the current leave for the purpose of accruing the relevant five or ten year period.